 About the Lafayette Libraries

-Lafayette's libraries provide students with a wide range of information sources and services developed to support their educational pursuits.
-The David Bishop Skillman Library is the college's main library, with a collection of more than 500,000 volumes.
+Lafayette's Libraries provide students with a wide range of information sources and services developed to support their educational pursuits.
+The David Bishop Skillman Library is the College's main library, with a collection of more than 600,000 volumes.
 The Fred Morgan Kirby Library has an additional 30,000 volumes related to government and law.
 The two libraries subscribe to thousands of magazines, journals, and newspapers in electronic and paper formats and an extensive array of electronic databases and books, accessible both on and off campus.

 The Lafayette College Special Collections and College Archives collection is available for student research and features especially strong holdings relating to the Marquis de Lafayette, Stephen Crane, and angling.

-A staff of librarians helps students to use the libraries' resources to obtain the information they need.
+A staff of librarians helps students to use the Libraries' resources to obtain the information they need.
 Librarians meet with classes in all disciplines and provide group instruction in library research.
-Reference assistance is available to students on weekdays, most evenings, and Sundays; assistance may be requested in person, by phone, and via email or IM.
+Research assistance is available to students on weekdays, most evenings, and Sundays; assistance may be requested in person, by phone or via email.
 Students may arrange Personalized Research Assistance sessions with librarians for extended consultations about their research projects.

 Lafayette's Libraries also provide space for students to study and collaborate with one another.
 Kirby Library is housed in the Beaux-Arts style Kirby Hall of Civil Rights, which was completed in 1930 and renovated in the late 1990s.
 The Library's classically-inspired, oak-paneled reading room is among the most beautiful interior spaces on campus.